chauff/cse1500-web-transcripts/Lecture-3.md

 # JavaScript: the language of browser interactions

-*This is the densest Web lecture of this course.
+*This is the densest web lecture of this course.
 Learning how to code takes time.
 Take a look at the [exercises](nodeschool-exercises.md) that are relevant for this lecture.*

 Preview: in today's lecture we look at JavaScript as the language of browser interactions.
-In the next lecture we will look at node.js, a server-side JavaScript runtime.
+In the next lecture we will look at Node.js, a server-side JavaScript runtime.

 ## Learning goals

 - Employ JavaScript objects.
 - Employ the principle of callbacks.
-- Write interactive Web applications based on click, mouse and keystroke events.
+- Write interactive web applications based on click, mouse and keystroke events.
 - Explain and use `jQuery` (the library introduced in the course book).

 ## Take-aways of book chapter 4

 If you have already read Chapter 4 of the course book, you should know:
 - the basics of JavaScript,
-- how to include Javascript in your Web application,
+- how to include JavaScript in your web application,
 - how to declare variables and functions, etc.,
 - what the [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) is.

 You should have also learnt about `jQuery` - a cross-platform JavaScript library designed to simplify the client-side scripting of HTML.
-It provides a lower-level API to simplify working with the DOM across browsers. `jQuery` is still one of the most popular JavaScript libraries in use today (despite the rise of alternatives, newer frameworks that incorporate a lot of `jQuery` functionality), with more than half of the most trafficked Web sites in the world relying on a variant of `jQuery`.
+It provides a lower-level API to simplify working with the DOM across browsers. `jQuery` is still one of the most popular JavaScript libraries in use today (despite the rise of alternatives, newer frameworks that incorporate a lot of `jQuery` functionality), with more than half of the most trafficked web sites in the world relying on a variant of `jQuery`.
 Its strength is its ability to simplify tedious tasks.

 In this lecture we built upon chapter 4 and cover a number of important JavaScript design patterns.

 ## JavaScript's reputation

 Until fairly recently JavaScript was considered more of a toy language.
-Today though, it is the most important language of the modern Web stack.
+Today though, it is the most important language of the modern web stack.
 On GitHub, one of the most popular social coding platforms world-wide, [JavaScript has taken the number 1 language spot in 2017](https://octoverse.github.com/).
 Over the past decade, the tooling, frameworks and libraries that have become available for JavaScript (browser built-in dev tools, build tools, testing frameworks, UI frameworks, ...) have vastly improved.
 In addition, the **JavaScript runtime environments** are highly efficient and a number of them co-exist: [V8](https://developers.google.com/v8/) is Google's JavaScript engine, [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) is Mozilla's engine (used in Firefox) and [Chakra](https://github.com/Microsoft/ChakraCore) is Microsoft's JavaScript runtime.

 JavaScript tracks ECMAScript, the scripting-language specification standardized by Ecma International.
 While JavaScript is the most popular implementation of the standard, other implementations (or dialects) exist as well, e.g. ActionScript.